New Border – Getting Out In The Garden

 The weather has been a bit changeable lately.
 For example, yesterday it was really lovely and sunshiney.
 Today it’s very dull and quite cold.

 Yesterday I did some digging to prepare my new border.
-Today I wanted to go and buy plants for that new border and maybe grab our new drop saw to start some woodworking for the garden, but decided I just wanted to stay in the warm house instead!
+Today I wanted to go and buy plants for that new border and maybe grab a new drop saw to start some woodworking for the garden, but decided I just wanted to stay in the warm house instead!